 When JP7 is installed on this motherboard, jumper is required to be set for different type of CPU installed.
-The CPU speed is set by JP1, JP5, and JP7, please see JP7- Ratio of Processor Core to System Bus Frequency table.
+The CPU speed is set by JP1, JP5 and JP7, please refer to the table of JP7 and CPU marking.
 When JP7 is not installed on this motherboard, jumperless feature is implemented such that no jumper is required to be set for different type of CPU installed.